rostilos/sonarqube-magento2-rules/README.md

 <h2>Deploy</h2>
 <h4>"Cold" Deploy</h4>

-The standard way to install the plugin for regular users is to copy the jar artifact, from the target/ directory to the extensions/plugins/ directory of your SonarQube Server installation, then start the server.
-The file logs/web.log will then contain a log line similar to:
+The standard way to install the plugin for regular users is to copy the jar artifact, from the `target/` directory to the `extensions/plugins/` directory of your SonarQube Server installation, then start the server.

+The file `logs/web.log` will then contain a log line similar to:
-Deploy plugin Example Plugin / 0.1-SNAPSHOT
+`Deploy plugin Example Plugin / 0.1-SNAPSHOT
-Scanner extensions such as sensors are immediately retrieved and loaded when scanning source code.
+Scanner extensions such as sensors are immediately retrieved and loaded when scanning source code.`

-<h4>Installation example</h4>
+<h4>Installation example ( Docker-based )</h4>

 ````
 version: "3.8"